TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 For functions with no descriptions, please refer to the code.
 In general, these will not need to be used in your own code.

+### `elementExists(cssSelector, msg = true)` - Does the element exist on the page?

+Returns a payload of true or false depending on whether the selected element exists on the page.

+Available as a command.
+Can be called from Node-RED with a message like: `{"command":"elementExists","prop":"#more"}`.

 ### `elementIsVisible(cssSelector, stop = false, threshold = 0.1)` - Can an HTML element currently be seen by the user?

 When the selected element is showing at least 10% in the users browser view, sends a message to Node-RED with `msg.isVisible` set to `true`.
 Will send another message if the elements shows less than 10%.
 Will continue to send messages when the element moves in and out of visibility.